salto-io/salto/packages/salesforce-adapter/cpq-sbaa-config-doc.md

 ```

-Here, we are saying that the `Id` field of every record is used as its external ID.
+Here, we are saying that the `Id` field of every record is used as its salto ID.
 This makes sense for records that are copied between sandbox refreshes, like `Product2`.

 For other records, you can ensure this configuration works by [treating them as metadata](https://help.salto.io/en/articles/7977211-treat-cpq-data-as-metadata-and-align-data-across-multiple-orgs).